How do fees work with Petal 1?

 - If you pay on time for the next 6 months, the late fee resets to $29.

-- Any late fees you are charged will be added to the minimum payment due on your next statement.
+- If you are charged a late fee, the fee will be added to the minimum payment due on your next statement.
 For example, if your minimum payment is $25 and you are charged a $29 late fee, your minimum payment due the following month will be $54 ($25 + $29), assuming the $25 minimum payment already includes interest charges for that cycle.

 Returned payment fee.